nathan-tranquilla/magnoliacoasts/src/data/collectionsPackages/luxury.md

       - option to purchase more
       - outfits, props & sets included
       - includes family members
-      - in studio or outdoor
-  3+ Month Milestone:
+      - in studio or in home (quote available for travel) 3+ Month Milestone:
     metadata:
       - (worth $400)